Pierre-Lannoy/wp-decalog/CONTRIBUTING.md

 You can get help from the community of translators of your own language, usually on the ___#polyglots___ channel of [Slack](https://make.wordpress.org/chat/), or directly from me (___@pierrelannoy___ on Slack).

 ## Writing a _listener_ for your own plugins or themes
 If you’re a plugins and/or themes developer and want to take advantage of the logging features of DecaLog, you can do it mainly in writing a _listener_.
-Before starting, please read the full developer's guide and doen't hesitate to ask if something remains incomprehensible or incomplete.
+Before starting, please read the full [developer's guide](/DEVELOPER.md) and don't hesitate to ask if something remains incomprehensible or seems inapplicable.

 Before starting to write one,